phoch00/VSC-Language-EssMDX-2022/README.md

 # MDX README

-This is a language extension for VS Code for the MDX Language With Essbase/MaxL Related Functions
+This is a language extension for VS Code for the MDX Language With Essbase Related Functions

 ## To Install
 1. Download the github repository